raycast/script-commands/documentation/OUTPUTMODES.md

 # ANSII Supported Colors 🎨

-We support colors for `inline` and `fullOutput` mode scripts for you to customise generated output by changing its background and foreground color.
+We support colors for `inline` and `fullOutput` mode scripts for you to customize generated output by changing its background and foreground color.

 ![colors inline mode](/images/screenshots/inline-colours.png)

 Escape code is in linux format: `0x1B`

-Colors are adapted to current users apperance settings (light and dark themes)
+Colors are adapted to current users appearance settings (light and dark themes)
 | Color | # Foreground | # Background | Light | Dark |
 | ------ | ------------ | ------------ | ----- | ---- |
 | Black | 30 | 40 | #000000 | #000000 |